hexdump0815/sonaremin/README.md

 a lot more info will come here over time - just some basic points already:
 - the linux system of the sonaremin is a regular ubuntu 18.04 lts
-- the vcvrack is a regular vcvrack (the normal one in case of v1 and the rcomian fork in the case of the v0.6.2c one - i'm using my arm builds of it as a base - see: https://github.com/hexdump0815/vcvrack-dockerbuild-v1 and https://github.com/hexdump0815/vcvrack-dockerbuild-v0), so the patches should be fully compatible with a regular desktop vcvrack as long as all used plugins are available and the sonaremin has enough cpu power for a patch - as a result patches for the sonaremin can also be created on a pc or laptop
+- the vcvrack is a regular vcvrack, so the patches should be fully compatible with a regular desktop vcvrack as long as all used plugins are available and the sonaremin has enough cpu power for a patch - as a result patches for the sonaremin can also be created on a pc or laptop
 - configuration details: coming later
 - realtime priority mode: coming later
 - adding support for anothe device: coming later